freelancephp/WP-External-Links/wp-external-links/readme.txt

 === WP External Links (nofollow new window seo) ===
 Contributors: freelancephp
-Tags: links, new window, new tab, external, internal, nofollow, follow, seo, noopener, noreferrer, icon, font icon, target, _blank
+Tags: links, new window, new tab, external links, nofollow, follow, seo, noopener, noreferrer, internal links, link icon, link target, _blank, wpmu
 Requires at least: 3.6.0
 Tested up to: 4.5.2
 Stable tag: 2.0.0

-Open external links in a new window or tab, adding "nofollow", set link icon, styling, SEO friendly options and more.
+Open external links in a new tab or window, adding "nofollow" and "noopener", set font icon, SEO friendly options and more.
 Easy install and go.

 == Description ==